 • arrive in good time to meet their children when they have finished school for the day and leave the premises promptly unless they have a legitimate reason for being at school and their children are properly supervised.

 • ensure their children come to school dressed in suitable clothes for the weather and for the activities of the school day, that they bring enough to eat during the day and have had enough sleep.

 • attend and participate in Festivals

 • ensure that their children’s after-school and weekend activities are appropriate and do not compromise their school work.

 • try to ensure that homework is done and that their children come to school with all the necessary equipment for each day.

 • are open and honest in their communication with the teachers about their children’s health, family circumstances and anything else that may affect their behaviour.

-• limit their children’s exposure to television, videos, DVDs, computer games, cinema and recorded music according to the child’s age.
+• limit their children’s exposure to mobile phones, tablets, television, videos and computer games according to the child’s age.
 It would be of great benefit to children in the lower school, and especially Kindergarten children, if they were kept away from them entirely.

 • familiarise themselves with the school’s rules, policies and procedures and, by respecting and following them and encouraging their children to do so, help with the smooth running of the school.